 A Participant, the Participant's representative or the healthcare Provider who filed the grievance has Fifteen (15) days from receipt of the Second Level Grievance Review decision to file a request for an External Review with the Health Plan.
-Within Five (5) Business days of receipt of the request for an External Grievance Review, the Health Plan notifies the Participant, Participant's representative, if applicable, or the healthcare Provider, and the Department of Health that the request for External Grievance Review has been filed.
+Within Five (5) Business days of receipt of the request for an External Grievance Review, the Health Plan notifies the Participant, Participant's representative, if applicable, or the healthcare Provider, and the Pennsylvania Insurance Department's Bureau of Managed Care that the request for External Grievance Review has been filed.
 Within Two (2) Business days of receipt of the request for an External Grievance Review, the Department of Health assigns a CRE to conduct the review.
 The plan and CRE are notified.

 The assigned External Review Entity reviews and issues a written decision within Sixty (60) days of the filing of the request for an External Grievance Review.
-The decision is sent to the Participant and the Participant's representative, the healthcare Provider, if the health care provider filed the grievance with Participant written consent, the Plan, and the Department of Health.
+The decision is sent to the Participant and the Participant's representative, the healthcare Provider, if the health care provider filed the grievance with Participant written consent, the Plan, and the Pennsylvania Insurance Department's Bureau of Managed Care.
 The decision includes the credentials of the individual reviewer, a list of the information considered in reaching the decision, the basic and clinical rationale for the decision and a brief statement of the decision.